kuzzleio/kuzzle-device-manager/doc/1/controllers/device/prune-payloads/index.md

 # prunePayloads

-Delete payloads according to their age and/or validity and/or to which device model they are affiliated.
+Delete payloads according to their age and/or validity and/or to which device model they are affiliated with.

 ---